-Leaf Systems International has opened its new bioscience research and development (R&D) facility at the Norwich Research Park in Norfolk, UK.
+Leaf Systems International has opened a bioscience research and development (R&D) facility at the Norwich Research Park in Norfolk, UK.

-A spin-off from John Innes Centre (JIC), Leaf Systems will use the facility to produce proteins, metabolites, and complex natural products.
-The company is a joint venture between JIC, Plant Bioscience (PBL), Norwich Research Partners, and Biotechnology and Biological Sciences Research Council (BBSRC).
+A spin-off from the John Innes Centre (JIC), Leaf Systems will use the facility to produce proteins, metabolites and complex natural products.
+The company is a joint venture between JIC, Plant Bioscience (PBL), Norwich Research Partners and the Biotechnology and Biological Sciences Research Council (BBSRC).
 The joint venture partners collaborated for the development of the R&D facility.

-Norwich Research Partners was responsible for the construction of the facility.
-It submitted the planning application for the project to the South Norfolk Council in February 2016.
+Norwich Research Partners was responsible for the facility’s construction.
+The company submitted the planning application for the project to the South Norfolk Council in February 2016.

-The ground breaking ceremony was held in June 2016 and construction was completed by January 2017.
-The facility is expected to be fully-operational by the end of March 2017.
+A ground-breaking ceremony for the facility was held in June 2016 and construction was completed by January 2017.
+The facility is expected to be fully operational by the end of March 2017.

-The facility is located at zone two of the Norwich Research Park Enterprise Zone, adjacent to JIC’s laboratory.
+The facility is located at zone two of the Norwich Research Park Enterprise Zone, next to JIC’s laboratory.

 The Norwich Research Park is situated in 230ha of parkland, which includes 52ha of Enterprise Zone with development land ideal for companies to set up bespoke office space and research facilities.
-The research park provides flexible laboratory and office accommodation, and facilities for growing businesses.
+The research park provides flexible laboratory and office accommodation, as well as facilities for growing businesses.

-The two-storey bioscience R&D facility has a total floor space of 1,000m² and includes plant-growing areas and development laboratories.
-It will provide services to companies and research organisations by manufacturing adequate quantities of valuable proteins and other natural products to facilitate research and product development.
+The two-storey bioscience R&D facility has a 1,000m² total floor space and includes plant-growing areas and development laboratories.
+It will serve companies and research organisations by manufacturing adequate quantities of valuable proteins and other natural products to facilitate research and product development.

-The company also plans to participate in translational R&D consortia, including EU framework programmes.
+The company also plans to participate in translational R&D consortia, including European Union (EU) framework programmes.

-Leaf Systems uses a safe and simple system called Hypertrans® expression technology for the production of proteins in plants.
+Leaf Systems uses a system called Hypertrans® expression technology to produce proteins in plants.
 The patented technology was developed at the JIC by Professor George Lomonossoff and Dr Frank Sainsbury as a plant-based system for producing proteins.

-Proteins developed using Hypertrans® can be extracted by crushing the leaves and then purifying the product from the leaves.
-The Hypertrans® technology achieves quick protein production compared to existing commercial processes, which use yeast cultures, bacteria, and animal tissue for developing proteins and vaccines.
-The technology also enables protein production in large quantities, for use in response to emergencies such as epidemics.
+Proteins developed using Hypertrans can be extracted by crushing the leaves and then purifying the product from the leaves.
+The technology achieves quick protein production compared to existing commercial processes, which use yeast cultures, bacteria and animal tissue for developing proteins and vaccines.
+The technology also allows protein to be produced in large quantities in response to emergencies such as epidemics.

-Leaf Systems has already licensed the technology to Medicago, which is using it to produce vaccines against influenza for clinical trials in Canada and the US.
+Leaf Systems has licensed the technology to Canadian biopharmaceutical company Medicago, which is using it to produce influenza vaccines for clinical trials in Canada and the US.

-LSI Architects were responsible for designing the facility, while R G Carter was awarded the construction contract to build the facility.
+UK-based architecture firm LSI Architects as responsible for designing the facility, while construction company R G Carter was awarded the construction contract.